 Your GP may prescribe calcium-channel blockers if you have:

-If you get cluster headaches (severe headaches usually affecting the area around one eye or temple), you may be prescribed a particular type of calcium-channel blocker called verapamil to try to prevent them.
+If you get cluster headaches you may be prescribed a particular type of calcium-channel blocker called verapamil to try to prevent them.
+Cluster headaches are severe headaches usually affecting the area around one eye or temple.

 There are three main types of calcium-channel blockers.